Why you should watch this sci-fi escape room thriller on Amazon Prime

 Right around the halfway point, Infinity Chamber starts to get slightly boring shortly before picking up again for act three.
 Perhaps that could've been solved by exploring the film's other juicy sci-fi ideas -- there were so many interesting avenues left untaken.

-But even so, from start to finish, Infinity Chamber is a delight.
-The eye-popping shoestring budget and limited drawbacks are barely noticeable due to pristine production quality, terrific acting and a smart story chillingly tied together in its final scene -- one that makes the whole hour and 38 minutes 100% worth it.
+Even so, from start to finish, Infinity Chamber is a delight.
+The shoestring budget and limited drawbacks are barely noticeable due to pristine production quality, terrific acting and a smart story chillingly tied together in its final scene -- one that makes the whole hour and 38 minutes 100% worth it.